GeoNuxLabs/GeoNuxLabs-GeoDataAutomationTools/README.md

 ## Overview

-GeoNux_GeodataAutomationTools is a collection of small, focused Python scripts
+GeoNuxLabs GeodataAutomationTools is a collection of small, focused Python scripts
 designed to simplify repetitive or time‑consuming geospatial tasks.
 The tools are intentionally modular and easy to adapt, making them suitable for: